jsturtevant/cluster-api/docs/book/src/developer/providers/machine-infrastructure.md

            instead.
 If supporting conversions from previous types, the provider will need to support a conversion from the provider-specific field that was previously used to the `failureDomain` field to support the automated migration path.
+        1. `osType` - string value of either `Linux` or `Windows` which can be used by other providers to provide OS specific behavior.
+If not included it is assumed the machine `OsType` is `Linux`.
+Refer to the specific provider documentation for support and any changes in behavior.
 6. Must have a `status` field with the following:
     1. Required fields:
         1. `ready` (boolean): indicates the provider-specific infrastructure has been provisioned and is ready